Font redistribution FAQ (Frequently Asked Questions) for Windows

 For some fonts included in Windows, which Microsoft licensed from font foundries, we don’t have end-user modification or conversion rights we can pass on to you.
 For Microsoft owned fonts, we don’t provide these rights.

 Check the font properties to find the owner or developer of the font in question.
 Many of the fonts owned by Microsoft can be licensed with extended rights from Monotype.
-For other fonts contact the foundry owner listed in the properties dialog.
+For other fonts contact the foundry owner identified under font properties.
+Select Start > Settings > Personalization > Fonts.
+Or, in the search box on the taskbar, type fonts, and then select Font settings.
+Click on any of the fonts installed to learn more about the designer and manufacturer of the font file.

 How about Segoe UI?
 I love it and would like to include that in my non-Windows app or game.
 Is it available from Monotype?